 Specifications, sketches, notes, diagrams, user stories, goals of the product – determine what you need.
 After that, your project team will see how it can be done and make a transparent estimation from starting from the UI/UX design

 ; this person will guide you through this stage.
-Meanwhile, experts of your project team will come up with the optimal tech stack that will make your product flexible and scalable.
+Meanwhile, experts of your project team will come up with the optimal tech stack, whether we are talking about simple iOS

 Step #6.
 Get Rid Of Ambiguities

 Once you've found the right people to do the job, be clear and share your vision.
 Always make sure your team understands all your industry-specific terms you might use.
 Collect the main notions and create a project glossary.
 Illustrate everything whenever you can.
 When you systematize your software requirements and use certain terms and abbreviations, make sure to structure them; it will be valuable for the team in the future.
 Not to mention it'll save plenty of time.

 Step #7.
 Never Neglect Details In Software Development